Björgólfur Guðmundsson: Beverage businessman in Saint Petersburg

-In 1991, in the wake of the Hafskip affair, Björgólfur began running the brewery and soft drinks unit of Pharmaco, a pharmaceuticals group, in 1991.
+In 1991, in the wake of the Hafskip affair, Björgólfur began running the brewery and soft drinks unit of Pharmaco, a pharmaceuticals group.

-In the early 1990s Pharmaco was required to sell off its unneeded bottling machines, and Björgólfur took the opportunity, through a partner, Ingimar Haukur Ingimarsson, who was already based in St Petersburg, to co-found Bravo Brewery with Magnús Þorsteinsson (chairman of Avion Group) and Björgólfur's own son Björgólfur Thor.
+In the early 1990s Pharmaco was required to sell off its unneeded bottling machines, and Björgólfur took the opportunity, through a partner, Ingimar Haukur Ingimarsson, who was already based in St Petersburg, to co-found Bravo Brewery alongside Magnús Þorsteinsson (chairman of Avion Group) and Björgólfur's own son Björgólfur Thor.
 Notwithstanding legal wrangles with Ingimar Haukur, Bravo Brewery became a success.
-Björgólfur Guðmundsson and his son later sold the venture to Heineken for $400 million which they invested both in Iceland and abroad.

-Danish journalists noted that in St. Petersburg, the Committee on External Economic Relations in Saint Petersburg's Mayor's office was responsible for foreigners in Saint Petersburg.
-The committee's chairman was Vladimir Putin.

 The Icelandic businessmen, together with Russian partners, founded the bottling company Baltic Bottling Plant, which was sold to Pepsi.
 They moved to brewing and founded the brewing company Bravo International OOO in August 1996 which became Bravo International JSC in December 1997.
 Bravo Brewery became a success with the premium beer Botchkarov.

-In 2005 an article in The Guardian wondered where the Icelandic money comes from and noted that in the 1990s the three Icelandic businessmen "were not only ploughing money into the country but doing it in the city regarded as the Russian mafia capital.
+In 2005 an article in The Guardian noted that in the 1990s the three Icelandic businessmen "were not only ploughing money into the country but doing it in the city regarded as the Russian mafia capital.
 That investment was being made in the drinks sector, seen by the mafia as the industry of choice."
+In St. Petersburg, the Committee on External Economic Relations in Saint Petersburg's Mayor's office was responsible for foreigners in Saint Petersburg.
+The committee's chairman was Vladimir Putin.
 Competitors in the St. Petersburg brewing market faced problems.
 Ilya Weismann, deputy director of competing beverage company Baltic, was assassinated on 10 January 2000.
 Soon afterwards Baltic director general Aslanbek Chochiev was also assassinated.
 One competing St Petersburg brewery burned to the ground.

-The company became the fastest growing brewery in Russia.
+Bravo, however, became the fastest growing brewery in Russia.
 Heineken bought the extraordinarily successful brewery for $400m in 2002 and Björgólfur returned to Iceland.